 The Rainier-S20 is a solar-powered, GPS-equipped Argos transmitter (PTT) tag specifically designed for birds.
 The Rainier-S20 is suitable for birds weighing as little as 650 grams to be tracked with GPS precision and accuracy over land and sea for multiple seasons.

-The Rainier-S20 has a very low profile and sports a flexible antenna, a smooth, rounded surface, and no cutting edges to minimize mass, drag, and risk of injury.
-The tag’s intelligent, low-power design incorporates our latest Argos-certified transmitter, a 48-channel GPS receiver, temperature, battery voltage and accelerometer sensors, 128 MB non-volatile memory, LIPO chemistry battery, and memory metal (nitinol) Argos antenna in a small, solid cast 20 g package that withstands 100 m dive depth in salt water.
+The Rainier-S20 has a very low profile and sports a powerful and flexible antenna, smooth surfaces, and rounded edges with no sharp/cutting finishes.
+The design helps minimize mass, drag, and risk of injury to the bird.
+The tag’s intelligent, low-power design incorporates our latest Argos-certified transmitter, a 48-channel GPS receiver, temperature, battery voltage, tilt, and accelerometer sensors.
+A non-volatile memory with the capacity to store up to 58,000 locations (about 6.5 years of GPS locations based on one location per hour).
+The small, solid cast 20 g package is waterproof and tested to 10 m depth.

 Below are the physical specifications of the Rainier-S20.